HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 &emsp;&emsp;*(The information and values included here are Draft state and have not been finalized.
 Feedback is invited on the quality levels themselves and on combinations of matching elements.)*

-Given that scoring **SHOULD** be as probabilistic as possible, the Confidence Score indicated below **SHALL** be used in results returned.
+Scoring **SHOULD** be as probabilistic as possible, however confidence scoring algorithms vary and stakeholders have expressed interest in better informing the confidence score shared across organizational boundaries in a $match response.
+The group therefore seeks feedback on $match implementers' interest in using either the new Confidence Score indicated below or a similar option which would include attribute-specific match result information from the $match responder (exact match, partial match, soundex match, etc.) for each demographic element relevant to matching within the Patient resource.

 Common correlations such as families **SHALL** be modeled *<u>(ONC recommendation reference?)</u>*.

 Scores **SHOULD** be computed, not guessed, whenever possible.

-The table below **SHOULD** be used to inform responder's quality scoring algorithm, so that the confidence score returned by a responder is meaningful to the requestor.
+The table below which designates a grading of match quality **SHOULD** be used to inform responder's quality scoring algorithm, so that the confidence score returned by a responder is meaningful to the requestor; feedback is requested on the ability of a responder to compute and return such a score, as well as the potential value of such a quality score to requesters.
 The Good level generally corresponds to traits the [Sequoia Initiative](https://sequoiaproject.org/resources/patient-matching/) estimates to be 95-98% unique, and Very Good corresponds to traits that are 98-99.7% unique.
 Superior matches include matching information that is even more likely to indicate a unique individual, while Best matches involve a match on a government- or industry-assigned identifier.

 <style>
 table, th, td